Disaster recovery planning is crucial to safe business operations. A disaster recovery plan is the steps taken before, during, and after a disaster

 Ransomware on average costs $1.85 Million per company and continues to double each year.

 The rise of ransomware means the total cost of damages related to attacks using cryptographic file-locking software will continue to increase as long as companies are paying the ransom.
-Hackerpocalypse: A Cybercrime Revelation, suggests that individuals and organizations who feel they have no choice but to pay a fee to unlock their files have lead to the increasing rise of ransomware.
-If its working, it will continue just like anything else.
+Hackerpocalypse: A Cybercrime Revelation, suggests that individuals and organizations who feel they have no choice but to pay a fee to unlock their files have led to the increasing rise of ransomware.
+If it is working, it will continue just like anything else.
 The article notes how even the law itself isn’t exempt from becoming a victim as even police departments have had to pay a ransom to unlock the encrypted files.

 In the end, good backup and a disaster recovery plan and return to operations is the most effective defense.
 Let's get started on making sure your disaster recovery plan and DRaaS solution are in line with your business needs.